 Showing the content in full width of a document may quickly bore the reader.
 Sometimes, it is a good idea to create your document like newspaper layout with multiple columns.
 This is one of the easy ways to show attractive content similar to newsletters and brochures.
-It helps to add different types of content in a single a page and highlight the actionable part.
+It helps to add different types of content in a single page and highlight the actionable part.
 In this article, we will explain how to insert columns in Word documents and arrange text using columns.
 If you have a long content, then make sure to add table of contents for easy accessibility of headings.

 Using Default Templates with Columns